-For more information on configuring the network, refer to the Hardware Management Console Operations Guide.
+For more information on configuring the network, refer to the IBM Hardware Management Console for pSeries Installation and Operations Guide, order number SA38-0590.

 Configure Inventory Scout Services

 Inventory Scout Services is an AIX tool that surveys managed systems for hardware and software information.